 - periods of bereavement

 - broken relationships

 Please be aware that the existence of any of these contributing factors in your life should raise a red flag of alarm.
 Be careful about your drinking habits so they do not get away from you.
 If you begin to lose control, you may be on the road to alcohol dependence.

 Symptoms of Alcohol Dependence

-Hopefully we have your attention by listing some of the contributing factors of alcoholism.
-Now let’s deal with some of the symptoms.
+Now we have listed some of the contributing factors of alcoholism, it’s now time to discuss the symptoms.
 If you notice any of the following signs evident in your own life, you already have a drinking problem.
 That problem may lead to dependence if you do not do something about it.

 - you worry about where your next drink is coming from

 - you go to great efforts to make sure there’s always alcohol within reach

 - you plan social events around the availability of alcohol